Privacy protection and data security

 Statistics are not data on the individual

-Statistics Norway produces and publishes statistics on most areas of Norwegian society.
-In many cases, the statistics are based on data from public registers, but we never publish data on individuals.
-Statistics are made up of data on groups of persons; not identifiable individuals.
+Statistics Norway publishes statistics on most parts of Norwegian society.
+In many cases, these statistics are based on information from registers.
+However, we never disclose information about individual statistical units.
+Statistics are made up of data on groups of persons/businesses, not on identifiable statistical units.

 We sometimes provide individual data for research and public planning purposes, but this is mainly in the form of de-identified or anonymous data that cannot be traced back to any individual.
 In exceptional cases, it may be appropriate to supply identifiable individual data for research purposes, but the researcher and Statistics Norway must receive advance approval for this from the Norwegian Data Protection Authority.

 Statistics Norway also collects data directly from individuals through questionnaires.
 Written information is always provided to respondents prior to any such survey, with details of what the survey is about, what other data will be linked to the data collected and what the data will be used for.